Blackpool Heritage Trams: Illuminated cars

 The Rocket (732) was rebuilt from Pantograph car 168 in 1961.
 The Western Train Locomotive (733) was rebuilt from English Electric Railcoach car 209 in 1962 and the Western Train Carriage (734) was rebuilt from Pantograph car 174 in 1962.
 The Locomotive and Carriage were paired together to form the Western Train (733+734).
 The Hovertram (735) was rebuilt from English Electric Railcoach car 222 in 1963.
 The Frigate (736) was rebuilt from Pantograph car 170 in 1965 and was further rebuilt with an altered shape at the back and on top of the roof in 2004.
 The Trawler (633) was rebuilt from Brush Railcoach car 633 in 2001 and was renumbered 737 in 2008.

 A campaign by the local newspaper, the Blackpool Gazette in 2006 to get The Western Train back on track, resulted in a £278,000 Heritage Lottery Fund grant to restore the two tramcars in the Western Train set which first ran in 1962.
 They had been withdrawn in 1999 and stood derelict at Rigby Road depot.
 The tramcars returned to service during the 2009 Illuminations Switch-On.
 In January 2008 it was revealed that another iconic illuminated tram, the Rocket, which had been in service between 1961 and 1999 but which had since then stood idle, was also due to be restored for the Illuminations in 2012 at a cost of about £150,000 and with the help of a newly created Friends of the Illuminations group.
 The full restoration did not occur but it was cosmetically restored in 2012 and used as a static display as part of the Illuminations for 2012 and 2013.

 With the introduction of the Flexity 2 trams in 2012, the Western Train (733+734), the Frigate (736) and the Trawler (737) were retained as part of the heritage fleet.
 In 2014, the Rocket (732) joined the heritage fleet from the Fylde Transport Trust.
 In September 2016, the Hovertram (735) returned to Blackpool initially on loan, but its owners, the North Eastern Electrical Traction Trust, offered Blackpool Heritage Trust the opportunity to purchase it.
 The Hovertram was purchased in 2017 and joined the heritage collection in Blackpool.

 Current fleet

+In December 2024, the Heritage Fleet was suspended temporarily, with Blackpool Transport Services citing "issues such as depot space, tram movements, general safety and maintenance conflicts making it difficult to continue running the service effectively".

 The fleet of heritage trams are used most weekends throughout the year; at any one time, some are operational and some are awaiting overhaul, repair or restoration.

-The list of the fleet as of 17 April 2019 is as follows:
+The list of the fleet as of 5 October 2024 is as follows: